Religion in Russia: New religious and spiritual movements

 In modern Russia, "all kinds of occult, Pagan and pseudo-Christian faiths are widespread".
 Some of them are "disciplined organisations with a well-defined membership".
 The scholars of religion Sergei Filatov and Roman Lunkin, estimated in the mid-2000s that well-organised new religious movements had about 300,000 members.
 Nevertheless, well-organised movements constitute only "a drop in the 'new religious' ocean".
 Most of them are indeed "amorphous, eclectic and fluid", difficult to measure, concerned with health, healing, and lifestyle, made up of fragments borrowed from Eastern religions like Buddhism, Hinduism and yoga.
 According to Filatov and Lunkin, these movements, albeit mostly unorganised, represent a "self-contained system" rather than a "transitional stage on the way to some other religion".

 Native new religious movements of Russia are Bazhovism, Ivanovism, Roerichism, Ringing Cedars' Anastasianism, and others.
-The Fourth Way, the Theosophical Society, and the Anthroposophical Society are also represented.
+The Fourth Way, the Theosophical Society, the Anthroposophical Society, and the Radha Soami Satsang Beas are also represented.
 Roerichism, which was started before the perestroika, is a paradigmatic example of a movement which adapts Eastern religious beliefs to the conditions of contemporary Russia.
 It is not a centrally structured movement, but takes the form of a dust of clubs and associations.
 Another movement, Ivanovism, is a system of healing through cold and relationship between humanity and nature founded by the mystic Porfiry Ivanov (1898–1983), called "messenger of the Cosmos" by his followers.
 His disciples, the Ivanovites, are recognisable by their lightweight clothing and sandals worn in winter.
 Ringing Cedars' Anastasianism is a new religious, spiritual, and social movement close to Rodnovery that began in 1997 in Central Russia, based on the series of ten books entitled The Ringing Cedars of Russia written by Vladimir Megre.
 Other movements rely upon astrology, which is believed by about 60% of Russians, emphasising the imminent start of the Age of Aquarius, the end of the world as it is currently known, and the formation of a superior "Aquarian race".